Geometric decomposition of abelian varieties of order 1: Additional properties

 In \cite{vanbommel-etc}, it is shown for any fixed $q$, any sufficiently large positive integer is the order of some abelian variety over $\FF_q$ which is simultaneously ordinary, geometrically simple, and principally polarizable.
 It is thus natural to ask how these conditions interact for simple abelian varieties of order 1 over $\FF_2$.

 We first consider the combination of the ordinary and geometrically simple conditions.
-As a corollary of Theorem~\ref{T:main} and our calculation of Newton polygons (Lemma~\ref{lem:Newton polygon}), we obtain the following. \begin{corollary} Let $A$ be a simple abelian variety over $\FF_2$ of order $1$.
+From the proof of Theorem~\ref{T:main} and our calculation of Newton polygons (Lemma~\ref{lem:Newton polygon}), we obtain the following. \begin{corollary} Let $A$ be a simple abelian variety over $\FF_2$ of order $1$.
 Then $A$ cannot be both ordinary and geometrically simple.
 In addition, if $\dim(A) \geq 3$, then $A$ is either ordinary or geometrically simple (but not both). \end{corollary}

 As for the principally polarizable condition, we have the following partial result. \begin{theorem} Let $n$ be a power of an odd prime $p$.
 Then $A_n$ is isogenous to a principally polarizable abelian variety. \end{theorem} \begin{proof} Let $\alpha$ be a Frobenius eigenvalue of $A_n$ and choose $\eta \in \mu$ of order $n$ for which \eqref{eq:MP eigenvalue} holds; then $\eta \in \QQ(\alpha)$.
 Define